Solar Panels Canberra Cost

-The actual amount your solar system can save you depends on the system size and the percentage of power you can consume every day.
+The amount your solar system can save you depends on the system size and the percentage of power you can consume daily.

 If you install a 5kW solar system and use most of the power generated by the system, you are likely to save about $2,000 or more per year, with a lifetime savings of more than $50,000.

 The table below shows the indicative returns for solar PV systems in Canberra if the self-consumption rate is 40%.

 |Solar panel size||Average cost||Average daily power usage||Self-consumption rate||Annual savings||Estimated payback period|